Posted in Recipes on 30.11.2020

 Weigh out the flour, salt and butter.
 Then using your fingertips, rub the butter into the flour until you have no lumps remaining.

-Add the pumpkin puree and pumpkin spice flavouring to the milk.
+Add the pumpkin spice flavouring to the milk.
 Then add the wet to the dry.
 Stir everything together until it starts to form a dough.
 Don’t be tempted at this point to add more liquid or more flour.
 Tip out onto your work surface and start kneading the dough, stretching it out and folding it back on itself.
 If it’s too wet after a few kneads add a dusting of flour.
 If it’s too dry wet your hands and continue to knead the dough.
 The process for this pumpkin spiced bread is very similar to our Pizza Tear and Share Bread and we have a video tutorial that shows you the kneading process.

 Knead for at least 5 minutes.
 Or preferably 10.
 The dough needs to be soft, stretchy and elastic.
 Once that’s done, pop it into a lightly oiled bowl, cover and leave somewhere warm to prove until it’s doubled in size.
 This can take anywhere from 30 minutes to over an hour.